estepona/estepona.github.io/_posts/2019-04-19-goodbye-pycharm.md

 ![dracula-python](/assets/img/2019-04-19-goodbye-pycharm/dracula.png)

 Personally, PyCharm's Dracula theme is one of my favorite things of PyCharm, much better than the default code theme in VSCode.
 Now I can have PyCharm's color theme working in VSCode, isn't that awesome?
+The binary search code below is showing in VSCode.

 ![sample-code](/assets/img/2019-04-19-goodbye-pycharm/sample-code.png)